Moons of Pluto: Characteristics

-Resonances

-Styx, Nix, and Hydra are thought to be in a 3-body Laplace orbital resonance with orbital periods in a ratio of 18:22:33.
-The ratios should be exact when orbital precession is taken into account.
-Nix and Hydra are in a simple 2:3 resonance.
-Styx and Nix are in an 9:11 resonance, while the resonance between Styx and Hydra has a ratio of 6:11.
-The Laplace resonance also means that ratios of synodic periods are then such that there are 5 Styx–Hydra conjunctions and 3 Nix–Hydra conjunctions for every 2 conjunctions of Styx and Nix.
-If $\lambda$ denotes the mean longitude and $\Phi$ the libration angle, then the resonance can be formulated as $\Phi=3\lambda_{\rm Styx} - 5\lambda_{\rm Nix} + 2\lambda_{\rm Hydra}=180^\circ$.
-As with the Laplace resonance of the Galilean satellites of Jupiter, triple conjunctions never occur. $\Phi$ librates about 180° with an amplitude of at least 10°.
+Near resonances

 All of the outer circumbinary moons are also close to mean motion resonance with the Charon–Pluto orbital period.
 Styx, Nix, Kerberos, and Hydra are in a 1:3:4:5:6 sequence of near resonances, with Styx approximately 5.4% from its resonance, Nix approximately 2.7%, Kerberos approximately 0.6%, and Hydra approximately 0.3%.
 It may be that these orbits originated as forced resonances when Charon was tidally boosted into its current synchronous orbit, and then released from resonance as Charon's orbital eccentricity was tidally damped.
 The Pluto–Charon pair creates strong tidal forces, with the gravitational field at the outer moons varying by 15% peak to peak.

 However, it was calculated that a resonance with Charon could boost either Nix or Hydra into its current orbit, but not both: boosting Hydra would have required a near-zero Charonian eccentricity of 0.024, whereas boosting Nix would have required a larger eccentricity of at least 0.05.
 This suggests that Nix and Hydra were instead captured material, formed around Pluto–Charon, and migrated inward until they were trapped in resonance with Charon.
 The existence of Kerberos and Styx may support this idea.